PhD in Nursing Programs – Doctorate in Nursing

 • Location: Tucson, AZ

-The University of Indiana offers an online PhD program in nursing science, allowing students to earn their degree online or through a hybrid distance-accessible program.
+Indiana University offers an online PhD program in nursing science, allowing students to earn their degree online or through a hybrid distance-accessible program.
 This 90-credit program accepts applicants with a BSN or MSN from accredited programs and prepares them for careers in nursing education, research, health systems, or clinical science.

 PhD students are paired with faculty mentors throughout the program and can choose from clinical nursing science, health systems, and nursing education concentrations.
 With this online PhD in nursing science, IU provides top-notch education with in-person campus residencies to advance the field of nursing and improve care for individuals and families across the lifespan.